-Enter the number of the old object account that you want to change and the number of the new object account.
+Enter the number of the old object account to change and the number of the new object account.
 The new object account cannot already exist in the F0006 table.

-Changing Accounts by Subsidiary
+41.7 Changing Accounts by Subsidiary

 This section provides an overview of changes to accounts by subsidiary and discusses how to change subsidiary accounts.